1. What is the Clean & Secure Grid?

 - It would reduce carbon emissions from the power sector by 78%.

 - The technology is already commercially available and design of the network would protect with from EMP-type events and build robust components of national AC distribution system.

 - It would also lead to a reduction of levels of water used by 65%

 3. How does it work?

 The cost optimized system used solar and wind resources all over the lower 48 states to generate electricity while the HVDC cables transmit the power to far away markets.
 Research had proven that there is enough energy within that system to supply 78 % of the power sector in the domestic market.
 The grid would use existing rights of way and converter stations.
-The Clean and Secure Grid would replace the current patchwork of unorganized regional utilities with a smarter and more efficient system.
-Much like driving on a freeway instead of surface roads over long distances, the Clean and Secure grid would act like an electricity superhighway (Figure 2).
+The North American Supergrid (NAS) would replace the current patchwork of unorganized regional utilities with a smarter and more efficient system.
+Much like driving on a freeway instead of surface roads over long distances, the NAS would act like an electricity superhighway (Figure 2).

 Figure 2: Example of a HVDC Transmission Grid Layout with 32 nodes based around large urban areas